heera/lab/README.md

 },
 ```

-Note in the above code that we had to specify the namespace on the class.
-Since the class was defined in our fixture which is namespaced under `Dotink\Lab` it will also reside in that namespace.
-You must always use a fully qualified class name with its full namespace when referencing classes.
+Note that because we defined the class inside this file it's namespace is actually `Dotink\Lab`, so we need to make sure we specify that in the call to assert.
+The assert method always assumes to be working out of the global namespace, so you must specify the complete namespace minus the root (leading) `\` at the very beginning.

 Now we can rerun `php lab.php`

 ![A screenshot showing lab running a full static method test](https://dl.dropbox.com/u/31068853/lab_example_static_method_test.png)

-Using the `with()` method above, we were able to define the arguments that would be passed to the method we were testing.
-For non-static methods we need to also include the `using()` method and pass in the object we want to run the method on.
-Let's see that in action with one more test, add:
+Using the `with()` method shown above, we are able to define the arguments that would be passed to the method we were testing.
+If the method is not static, we can provide the object to execute on with the `using()` method:

 ```php
 'bailOnEmpty()' => function() {